-The Chia seed has been in the Mayan and Aztec diets for centuries.
-Today, many people have re-discovered the chia seed because of its health benefits and uses in cooking.
+Chia seeds have been in the Mayan and Aztec diets for centuries.
+Many individuals have rediscovered chia seeds due to their health benefits and culinary applications.

-Just 2 tablespoons of chia seeds contain 10 grams of dietary fiber which helps to reduce inflammation, regulates bowel function and helps to lower cholesterol.
+Just two tablespoons of chia seeds contain 10 grams of dietary fiber, which helps reduce inflammation, regulate bowel function, and helps to lower cholesterol.
 The 10 grams of fiber is roughly one-third the daily recommended amount of fiber per day.
-Chia seeds are also easy to eat because they do not need to be ground in order to get their nutritional benefits.
-Chia seeds can be used as an egg replacement while being gluten and grain free.
-They are perfect for a gluten free diet.
+Chia seeds are also easy to eat because they do not need to be ground to get their nutritional benefits.
+Chia seeds can be used as an egg replacement while being gluten- and grain-free.
+They are perfect for a gluten-free diet.

-Research has shown that it just takes 2 tablespoons of chia seeds to obtain nearly 20% of the daily recommended amount of calcium.
-Chia seeds also contain 35% of the DRA for phophorous, 24% for magnesium and 50% for manganese.
+Research has shown that it takes two tablespoons of chia seeds to obtain nearly 20% of the daily recommended amount of calcium.
+Chia seeds also contain 35% of the DRA for phosphorous, 24% for magnesium, and 50% for manganese.
 The chia seed and its nutrients have been shown to help prevent hypertension while maintaining a healthy weight.
-Plus, these nutrients are incredibly important for energy metabolism and DNA synthesis.
+Plus, these nutrients are essential for energy metabolism and DNA synthesis.

-Research has found that the chia seed can help with the regulation of insulin levels.
-They have the ability to reduce the insulin resistance and they have been found to have the ability to decrease high levels of insulin in the blood.
+Research has also found that the chia seed can help regulate insulin levels.
+They can reduce insulin resistance, and they have been found to have the ability to decrease high levels of insulin in the blood.
 Plus, chia seeds have been found to help with feelings of hunger which can cause over-eating and rises in insulin levels.
-The combination of protein, fiber and the gelling action of chia seeds when mixed with liquids all contribute to their ability to make one feel full.
+The combination of protein, fiber, and chia seeds’ gelling action when mixed with liquids all contribute to their ability to make one feel full.